 How to get here

 To get to the Falsterbo peninsula and Måkläppen either drive or take the Skånetrafiken bus number 100.
 Park either by Falsterbo Strandbad or the Skanör harbour, and walk towards Flommen Golf Club (appx 30 mins. walk).
-From there you have about an hour-long walk to reach the southernmost tip.
-The walk is of a medium difficulty and a large proportion of the route is on loose sand.
+The walk from there is of a medium difficulty and a large proportion of the route is on loose sand.

 What to see and do

 The highlight of Måkläppen is watching the harbour seals and grey seals in their natural habitat.
 They are usually close by catching fish, playing with each other and relaxing and bathing in their bay.
-They seem to be just as curious about visitors as visitors are about them.
 If you bring a pair of binoculars, you can probably see right into the seal's eyes.
-Another highlight is to see the migratory birds taking a break and experience the “Nordic light” in winter in a piece of genuine wilderness that nature has shaped.
+Or watch the migratory birds taking a break and even sometimes experience the Northern lights in winter.
+Be careful and do not disturb the seals or other wildlife.

 Some helpful tips for your trip to Måkläppen